pankajpawar2/Footy-Terminal-App/README.md

 Users also have an option to take a quiz to test footy knowledge.
 Users are asked to answer 5 questions and depending on the correct/incorrect answers, a final score is shown to the user at the end of the quiz.
 A function called 'take_quiz' is used for this purpose.
 It takes an array of questions as an argument.
+It checks the answer of each question against the correct answer for the question stored in questions array.
+If the answer is correct, value of score variable is incremented by 1.

 ```
 def take_quiz(array)